U8NWXD/oppia-wiki/Backend-tests.md

 ![Display of backend test jobs on a pull request](https://user-images.githubusercontent.com/19878639/109242853-ddd78700-77a9-11eb-9cae-da5cece9ab26.png)

 The jobs named like `Run backend tests (ubuntu-18.04, i)` are running the sharded jobs, each with its own number `i`.
-The last job, `Check combined backend test coverage`.
+The last job, `Check combined backend test coverage`, checks that the code coverage is 100%.
 All these jobs are defined in [`.github/workflows/backend_tests.yml`](https://github.com/oppia/oppia/blob/develop/.github/workflows/backend_tests.yml).

 The shards are defined in [`scripts/backend_test_shards.json`](https://github.com/oppia/oppia/blob/develop/scripts/backend_test_shards.json).
-Here's what that top of file looks like:
+Here's what the top of that file looks like:

 ```json
 {